SUBSCRIBE TODAY!

 Comments

-1. Miles Teg says:
+1. Miles Teg says

 What Gurry says it partially true only.
 The success of the multilateral system is not mainly in its ability to produce agreements.
 It is also in its ability to safeguard rights that exist in current agreements.
 For instance, developing countries face enormous pressures not to use legal rights like exceptions, and compulsory licences even in cases of extreme need.
 Why have organisations from the WHO, WTO and WIPO failed to come to the rescue of the agreements they themselves should be safeguarding?
 Should countries then agree to more agreements whose legal outcome is in any event of questionable practical value?